 Who We Are

-Public Children Services Association of Ohio is a membership-driven association of Ohio’s county Public Children Services Agencies that advocates for and promotes child protection program excellence and sound public policy for safe children, stable families, and supportive communities.
+PCSAO is a membership-driven association of Ohio’s county Public Children Services Agencies that advocates for sound public policy, promotes program excellence, and builds public value for safe children, stable families, and supportive communities.

-PCSAO is a nonprofit 501c(3) organization and member of the Child Welfare League of America, the National Foster Care Coalition and the National Association of County Human Services Administrators and Advocates for Ohio’s Future.
+PCSAO is a nonprofit 501c(3) organization and member of the National Association of County Human Services Administrators and Advocates for Ohio’s Future.

 Learn more about PCSAO’s members and about the public child protection system in Ohio.

 - Strategic Modernization Plan 2023-2024

 - PCSAO Audit Report for Year Ending Dec.
 31, 2022